Snuff (British band): Early years

 The band signed to the Workers Playtime label and their first release was the Not Listening EP, which received regular airplay from BBC Radio 1 disc jockey John Peel, and reached number nine in the UK Independent Chart.
 Their first album was named Snuff Said, but the full album name was Snuffsaidbutgorblimeyguvstonemeifhedidn'tthrowawobblerchachachachachachachachachachachayou'regoinghomeinacosmicambience, which started their habit of playing on their supposed Cockney roots.
 The album peaked at number three on the UK Indie Chart.

 Following up from their first album was the 'mini-album' Flibbiddydibbiddydob, featuring mainly cover versions and TV commercial jingles reworked by the band.
 The release was the subject of a disagreement with the British Phonographic Industry (BPI); Snuff maintained it was an EP, and as such should be eligible for the UK Singles Chart, but the BPI insisted on classifying it as an album because of the large number of tracks.

-In 1991, Snuff split up.
+In 1991, the band entered the studio to record a second album, immediately followed by a tour of mainland Europe.
+During this recording process Wells became disinterested in playing guitar, and during the tour found himself disillusioned with the band's lack of involvement with the album's mixing, due to their distance.
+They completed the tour and their additional dates that were already booked, including a tour of Japan.
+Upon returning home, the band disbanded.

 During this period all three members applied to be the bassist for Leatherface.
-The break-up also spawned Guns n' Wankers and Your Mum in '93–'94 and whose lineup included Simon Wells, Loz Wong, Rory Blaney, Paul McMahon and Tony Poole.
+The break-up also spawned Guns n' Wankers and Your Mum in 1993–1994 and whose lineup included Simon Wells, Loz Wong, Rory Blaney, Paul McMahon and Tony Poole.